-The state devises multi-year financial plans and publishes a five-year forecast in its Long-Term Fiscal Policy Framework.
+The state devises multi-year financial plans.
 The governor has executive authority to cut expenses without legislative approval resulting from a revenue shortfall.
 The commonwealth also conducts a debt affordability analysis and reports its audited financial results on a timely basis.
 Budget enactments have also been timely, and the commonwealth's financial flexibility is strong.
 There are no constitutional caps on revenue raising or spending increases.
 The commonwealth is subject to ballot initiatives, though per the state constitution, initiative petitions are subject to repeal or amendment by the legislature and initiative petitions that become statute can be amended like any other state law.

 The commonwealth is required to deposit the entire year-end surplus and any tax revenue from excess capital gains into the Stabilization Fund, with 5% of the amount deposited then transferred to the State Retiree Benefits Trust Fund and 5% transferred to the commonwealth's Pension Liability Fund.
-However, the deposit of excess capital gains revenues into the Stabilization Fund has been suspended for fiscal 2015 and fiscal 2016.
+The deposit of excess capital gains revenues into the Stabilization Fund was suspended for fiscal 2015 and fiscal 2016, but is expected to resume in fiscal 2017.
 The commonwealth is also required to deposit certain one-time settlements and judgments into the Stabilization Fund.